 • What other debts am I paying?
 If you’re paying off a car, student loans or credit cards, consider the interest rate attached to them.
 You might be better off getting any other debts down to zero before shifting your attention to your mortgage.

 • What’s my interest rate?
 The higher your mortgage rate, the more you’ll be able to save with biweekly payments.
-If you managed to lock in a record-low mortgage rate — somewhere in the neighborhood of 3 percent — you’ve already done a good job of lowering your interest charges.

 Bottom line

 If done right, making biweekly mortgage payments leads to less interest paid over the life of your loan, saving you money and whittling your balance down sooner.
-However, you must confirm that the extra payments are being applied to the principal, and that you’re not subject to prepayment penalties.
+However, you must confirm that the extra payments are being applied to the principal and that you’re not subject to prepayment penalties.

-Remember too that in some cases, paying off your mortgage at a faster pace means taking money away from other financial obligations.
+Remember too that, in some cases, paying off your mortgage at a faster pace means taking money away from other financial obligations.
 Before you commit to biweekly payments, take a thorough look at your budget and goals.